corytu/coursera-r-mentoring/README.md

 3. [R語言翻轉教室](http://datascienceandr.org) (only for Mandarin-speaking users)

 Besides, RStudio and R users around the world have contributed many cheatsheets which can be referred to anytime.
 Check [RStudio Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/) for them.

+For advanced R users.
+If you are interested in more detailed mechanisms of R grammar, you may refer to [Advanced R](http://adv-r.had.co.nz) written by Hadley Wickham, and [Advanced R Programming](https://www.coursera.org/learn/advanced-r).

 ## Getting started
 * [Why R but not Excel](articles/R-over-Excel.md): Here I listed some advantages of R over Excel from my point of view.